Jeremiah: Egypt

 Johanan succeeded Gedaliah, who had been assassinated by an Israelite prince in the pay of Ammon "for working with the Babylonians."
 Refusing to listen to Jeremiah's counsel, Johanan fled to Egypt, taking with him Jeremiah and Baruch, Jeremiah's faithful scribe and servant, and the king's daughters.
 There, the prophet probably spent the remainder of his life, still seeking to turn the people back to God.
 There is no authentic record of his death.
-The Elephantine papyrus reflects that the Yahweh's wife or consort is still acknowledged in worship and liturgy at the site as late as 419 BC, and several scholars have noted that this feature of the cultural landscape in the place of his exile is likely to have left him disconsolate or perturbed during the final years of his life.
+The Elephantine papyrus reflects that Yahweh's wife or consort is still acknowledged in worship and liturgy at the site as late as 419 BC, and several scholars have noted that this feature of the cultural landscape in the place of his exile is likely to have left him disconsolate or perturbed during the final years of his life.

 Historicity

 The consensus is that there was a historical prophet named Jeremiah and that portions of the book probably were written by Jeremiah or his scribe Baruch.
 Views range from the belief that the narratives and poetic sections in Jeremiah are contemporary with his life (W. L. Holladay), to the view that the work of the original prophet is beyond identification or recovery (R. P. Carroll).

 According to Rainer Albertz, first there were early collections of oracles, including material in ch.
 2–6, 8–10, 13, 21–23, etc. Then there was an early Deuteronomistic redaction which Albertz dates to around 550 BC, with the original ending to the book at 25:13.
 There was a second redaction around 545–540 BC which added much more material, up to about ch.
 45. Then there was a third redaction around 525–520 BC, expanding the book up to the ending at 51:64.
 Then there were further post-exilic redactions adding ch.
 52 and editing content throughout the book.

-Although Jeremiah was often thought of traditionally as the author of the Book of Lamentations, it may also be a collection of individual and communal laments by others composed at various times throughout the Babylonian captivity--interpretations on this question continue to swing both ways.
+Although Jeremiah was often thought of traditionally as the author of the Book of Lamentations, it may also be a collection of individual and communal laments by others composed at various times throughout the Babylonian captivity—interpretations on this question continue to swing both ways.